-The rules of procedure for the National Assembly and

-directly send their positions to the Parliamentary Committees for redressing their grievances but they seldom do as the Committee do not have the awareness, mechanism, staff and resources to deal with such petitions.
+The rules of procedure for the National Assembly and the Senate allow Standing Committees to examine public petitions related to ministries and associated bodies.
+Furthermore, "Public petitions (to standing Committees) may be presented on a Bill which has been introduced or any matter connected with the business pending before the House, or any matter of general public interest which is primarily the concern of the Government."
+As per the rules the public can directly send their positions to the Parliamentary Committees for redressing their grievances but they seldom do as the Committee do not have the awareness, mechanism, staff and resources to deal with such petitions.

-With a few exceptions, this inactivity of the Parliamentary Committees and therefore of Parliament has created a huge vacuum in the system of governance which has resulted weakening of trust in Parliament and the democratic system.
+With a few exceptions, this inactivity of the Parliamentary Committees and therefore of Parliament has created a vacuum in the system of governance which has resulted in the weakening of public trust in Parliament and the democratic system.
 Other institutions try to fill the vacuum resulting in imbalance in the system.
-For example, the Supreme Court receives approximately 1000 petitions every day directly from common people regarding their grievances which are then handled by the Supreme Court by approaching various institutions of the executive.
+For example, the Supreme Court receives approximately 1,000 petitions every day directly from common people regarding their grievances which are then handled by the Supreme Court by approaching various institutions of the executive.
 This is a job which could and should have been handled by the Parliamentary Committees as these are supposed to act as the link between the public and the state institutions.

-During the evaluation of the third Parliamentary year, undertaken by PILDAT based on a framework developed by the IPU, the National Assembly was awarded a score of

-37% against the question "How much opportunity do citizens have for direct involvement in legislation (e.g. through citizens' initiatives, referenda, etc.)?".
+During the evaluation of the third Parliamentary year, undertaken by PILDAT based on a framework developed by the IPU, the National Assembly was awarded a score of 37% against the question "How much opportunity do citizens have for direct involvement in legislation (e.g. through citizens' initiatives, referenda, etc.)?"